asen/smg/SMG_VS_PROMETHEUS.md

 (with 2 weeks at maximum resolution) without very high storage demands.

 * Prometheus can write its data to external databases (like InfluxDB) via "adapters".
-SMG currently can not do that but there is a work-in-progress plugin to support InfluxDb writes (which is actually very simple to do in Prometheus-compatible manner).
+SMG also has an InfluxDb plugin which can forward all metrics data to an influxdb bucket URL but SMG itself can not use InfluxDb to read and visualize data from there (one can use e.g. Grafana)

 * Note that any solution with external data store would require its own data retention solution (ideally - by summarizing older data over longer